ARIA-VALUSPA/AVP/ASR/readme.md

 `./launch-asr.sh --lang [en|de|fr] --socket [ex: 8888] --epoint [true|false] --nbest [n >= 1] --mode [inc|utt] --beamv [ex: 10] --lbeamv [ex: 6] --maxactive [e.g. 2000]`

-* `lang`: set the desired language to English (en), German (de), or French (fr).
-Note that to the moment, French is still not available.
+* `lang`: desired language - English (en), German (de), or French (fr).
-* `socket`: used to set the socket number to wait for audio on.
-It could be any 4 digit number.
+* `socket`: socket number where the audio will be received (4 digit number).
-* `epoint`: used to on/off the end-point detection from kaldi tools.
+* `epoint`: turn on (true) or off (false) the Kaldi's end-point detection.
-* `nbest`: used to select the desired number of nbest list to output.
-Note that in case it is set to 1, a different likkte more efficient binary will be used.
+* `nbest`: the number of items in the N-best list.
+The N-Best list contains N ranked hypotheses for the user’s speech, where the top entry is the engine’s best hypothesis.
+When the top entry is incorrect, the correct entry is often contained lower down in the N-Best list.
-* `mode`: used to select the ASR mode.
-It may be "inc" for incremental ASR.
-Here, The decoded output starts directly when speech starts and changes over time as more speech is received.
-When the utterance ends (i.e. end-point is detected), the decoded output is refined once more to the final decoded utterance and output to a separate line, then the server waits for the next utterance.
-Initial tests show that performing the end-point detection as a part of this binary by using "--epoint true" is better in this case.
-The other mode is "utt".
-Here, either 1- or n-best sentences are output after finishing the utterance (i.e. when end-point is detected).
-The choice of 1- or n-best depends on the previous option "--nbest".
+* `mode`: ASR decoding mode.
+If set to "inc" it will start the ASR server in incremental mode.
+In this mode, the decoded output starts immediately when the speech is received and provides transcriptions as soon as a word is detected.
+The output changes over time as more speech segments are received.
+When the utterance ends (i.e. end-point is detected), the decoded output is refined using the full utterance.
+If mode is set to "utt", the ASR will only output the full utterance (i.e. when end-point is detected).
 * `beamv`: used during graph search to prune ASR hypotheses at the state level.
 It determines the number of hypotheses tested in the forward pass of the decoding.
-Default value is 10 (optimised during development).
+Default value is 10 (optimized during development).
 * `lbeamv`: used when producing word level lattices after the decoding is finished.
 It is used to prune the lattice even further before it is saved/output.
 Some decoders refer to this as the backward pass beam.
 Lattice beam is typically smaller than the normal beam and it's purpose is to limit the final size of the lattice (i.e., depth, or number of alternatives at each time step).
-Default value is 10 (optimised during development).
+Default value is 10 (optimized during development).
-* `maxactive`: ADD
+* `max-active`: the maximum number of states that can be active at one time in the decoder (defaults to 2000 - we recommend to keep this value).

 **If it is necessary to automatically restart the ASR server (e.g., after a crash), then the `launch.sh` script should be used instead.
 In this case, the parameters described above should be set inside the file rather than passed inline (it is simpler to do it like this anyway).
 This script will start the ASR server by calling `launch-asr.sh` with the specified parameters, and periodically monitor the status of the process.
 If it crashed, then it will start it again.**